WPRDC/data-guide/docs/privacy.md

 - Fields with inconsistent content
 Can be caused by improper sorting or other errors in managing data - look for inconsistency in a data field

+- Check de-identified data

+- Check to be sure no unique records in anonymized data.